SClemson49/Snitches-get-Stiches/README.md

     -- score is based on time + snitch's caught (ex.
 5.00mins + 10 = 150 pts)

+-- potential harships--
+    getting the score counter right
+    producing more enemies each round

     streeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeetch goals:
         -- have the enemies start moving randomly